Wild Garlic Soup

 Does it count as foraging if you just hop over the porch wall with a scissors and snip, snip, snip?
 I’m thinking yes, yes it does.
 Mother Earth has fed me and I am most grateful to her.
 We’ll even forgive the nettles.

 Wild garlic season runs from sort of April through May.
 The nettles are out in force now as well.
 The base of this soup is lovely, it’s leek and potato really, so I think the nettles might be very good in this.
-It’s also important not to overcook the leaves, and I think in the nettle soup that I had as a child the nettles were added at the start, so they had no taste by the time the soup was made.
+It’s also important not to overcook the leaves.
+I think in the nettle soup that I had as a child the nettles were added at the start.
+So they had no taste by the time the soup was made.

 If you want to try the nettle version just use 150g of young nettle leaves instead of the wild garlic leaves.